 Procedures Used for Conducting the Poll

 The Elon University Poll uses CATI system software (Computer Assisted Telephone Interviewing) for the administration of surveys.
 Several attempts (at least four) are made to reach each working telephone number in the sample.
 Only individuals 18 years or older are interviewed; those individuals reached at business or work numbers are not interviewed.
 For each number reached, one adult is generally selected based on whether s/he is the oldest or youngest adult at home at that time.
 Interviews, which are conducted by paid, live interviewers, are completed with adults from the target population as specified.
 A survey is considered completed if a respondent progresses through the survey and completes 80 percent of the survey questions.
-Interviews for most surveys generally result in approximately 500 to 600 interviews with adults from the target population (e.g., North Carolinians if it is a survey of North Carolina residents).
+Interviews for most surveys generally result in 500-600 interviews with adults from the target population (e.g., North Carolinians if it is a survey of North Carolina residents).
 For a sample size of 500, there is a 95 percent probability that our survey results are within plus or minus 4.5 percentage points (the margin of sampling error) of the actual population distribution for any given question (and for a sample size of 600, the margin of sampling error is 4.1 percentage points).
 For sub-samples, which is a subgroup selected from the overall sample, the margin of error is higher depending on the size of the subsample.
 When we use a subsample, we identify these results as being from a subsample and provide the total number of respondents and margin of error for that subsample.
 Because our surveys are based on probability sampling, there are a variety of factors that prevent these results from being perfect, complete depictions of the population; the foremost example is that of margin of sampling error (as noted above).
 As with all probability samples there are theoretical and practical difficulties estimating population characteristics (or parameters).
 Efforts are made to reduce or lessen sampling error, as well as other types of errors associated with survey research; error effects are present in surveys derived from probability samples and, while not all inclusive, examples of such threats and effects include: non-response rates, question order effects, question wording effects, etc.

 Reporting Information and Weighting